bdekoz/cartofreako/docs/generation.md

 `make generated-projections`, `make generate-projections`, and `make make-generated` are equivalent aliases.
 The original individual Cahill-Keyes targets also remain available.

-The artifact-family aggregate targets include all five projections.

 The suite fixes the largest print dimension at 44 inches while retaining each projection's exact aspect-ratio contract: